 TGbe editor: Please update the fourth and fifth paragraphs along with the NOTEs as shown below:

-[6536]When an element that is carried in a Management frame transmitted by the reporting STA is not present in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unlessthe complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.
+[6536]When an element that is carried in a Management frame transmitted by the reporting STA is not present in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following are true:

+the complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.

+the element is excluded from being included in the Per-STA Profile subelement as described in 35.3.2.1 (General) and 35.3.2.2 (Advertisement of complete or partial per-link information).

-[7812]NOTE 3—When multiple elements carried in the Management frame transmitted by the reporting STA have the same Element ID and Extended Element ID (if present) and at least one such element is not applicable to the reported STA, then the per-STA profile corresponding to the reported STA includes all the elements that have a value specific to the reported STA and have the same Element ID and Extended Element ID (if present) as that in the reporting STA’s frame.
-In this case, inheritance is not applied for the such elements.
+[7812]NOTE 3—When multiple elements (such as Vendor Specific elements) carried in the Management frame transmitted by the reporting STA have the same Element ID and Extended Element ID (if present) and at least one such (Vendor Specific) element is not applicable to the reported STA, then the per-STA profile corresponding to the reported STA includes all the elements that have a value applicable only to the reported STA and have the same Element ID and Extended Element ID (if present) as that in the reporting STA’s frame.
+In this case, inheritance is not applied for such elements.

-[4037]
+[4037]NOTE 4 - When there is a difference in the number of elements (such as Vendor Specific elements) with the same Element ID and Extended Element ID (if present) for the reported and reporting STA, then inheritance is not applied for that element and the complete profile for that reported STA includes one or more instance of that element, each containing a value applicable only to the reported STA.

 [8331]Figure 35-4 (Example of inheritance in a complete per-STA profile) illustrates inheritance when a per-STA profile carries complete information.
 The example shows a Management frame transmitted by a reporting STA that is affiliated with an MLD.
 The Management frame carries several elements with their corresponding element IDs shown in parenthesis.
-The frame also carries a Basic variant Multi-Link element which is carrying a complete profile for a reported STA x.
-The per-STA profile for STA x includes elements with ID B since the element has a value different from the corresponding elements carried in the frame.
-The profile also includes element with ID Y and ID D that are specific to STA x.
-In addition, elements with ID C and ID F are inherited and are not carried in the profile for STA x.
+The frame also carries a Basic variant Multi-Link element which is carrying two Per-STA Profile sublements corresponding to STA 1 and STA 2.
+In this example, the profile for STA 1, which is a complete profile, is expanded to show the details of inheritance.
+The contents of the profile for STA 2 is not shown in this illustration.
+The per-STA profile for STA 1 includes element with ID B since the element has a value different from the corresponding elements carried in the frame.
+The profile also includes element with ID D and ID Y that are specific to STA 1.
+In addition, elements with ID C and ID F are inherited and are not carried in the profile for STA 1.
 The values for these two elements are the same as that carried in the frame.
-Furthermore, elements with ID A and ID E are not applicable to STA x as their corresponding (Extended) Element IDs are listed in the Non-Inheritance element.
+Furthermore, elements with ID A and ID E are not applicable to STA 1 as their corresponding (Extended) Element IDs are listed in the Non-Inheritance element.

 TGbe editor: Please update Figure 35-4 in this subclause as shown below: